-4.4 Optional Plus pcb
+4.4 Plus version

 All standard appliances can be modified into a Plus version using the Plus pcb upgrade set.

 The appliance equipped with this optional control board (Plus pcb) has more connections for various applications.

 This extra control board can be fitted behind the existing control board on top of the appliance.